 According to my research, sustainability is one of the most important factors for consumers in choosing where they spend their money.

 Even though companies are already thinking about this trend, we predict that retailers will increase their efforts to become more sustainable over the next five years, while making sure that consumers remain informed about how brands are doing this and how they’re making an impact on the environment.

 Retail will continue to undergo an unprecedented change in the coming 5 years as a result of several macro-level trends—including increasing demand for sustainable practices, UX design advances, and customer demand for services that make their lives easier.

-The businesses that adapt to these trends will be well-positioned for success in 2022.
+The businesses that adapt to these trends will be well-positioned for success this year.